yuyinzhou/L2B/README.md

 # Learning to Bootstrap for Combating Label Noise

-This repo is the official implementation of our paper ["Learning to Bootstrap for Combating Label Noise"](-).
+This repo is the official implementation of our paper ["Learning to Bootstrap for Combating Label Noise"](https://arxiv.org/pdf/2202.04291.pdf).

 ## Citation
-If you use this code for your research, please cite our paper ["Learning to Bootstrap for Combating Label Noise"](https://arxiv.org/abs/2112.01197).
+If you use this code for your research, please cite our paper ["Learning to Bootstrap for Combating Label Noise"](https://arxiv.org/pdf/2202.04291.pdf).

 ```
+@misc{zhou2022learning,
+      title={Learning to Bootstrap for Combating Label Noise},
+      author={Yuyin Zhou and Xianhang Li and Fengze Liu and Xuxi Chen and Lequan Yu and Cihang Xie and Matthew P. Lungren and Lei Xing},
+      year={2022},
+      eprint={2202.04291},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

 ```